pgailinas/dip-ai-image-detection/docs/index.md

 - ROC Curve
 - Area Under the Curve (AUC)

+## Expected Results

+This tutorial demonstrates that engineered Digital Image Processing (DIP) features can effectively distinguish between real and AI-generated images using classical machine learning models.

+The final evaluation, presented in the *Full Training Tutorial*, shows that the approach achieves strong classification performance on a balanced, multi-source dataset, indicating that the feature-based representation captures meaningful and generalizable differences between real and synthetic images.

+Detailed performance metrics, model comparisons, and analysis are provided in the final stages of the tutorial.

 ## How to Use This Tutorial

 Navigate through the documentation using the left-hand menu.